 iii) Students will be awarded a maximum of one award per academic year.
 A student can apply more than once – for example, if you were not successful in the September cycle, you may apply in the January cycle, but you will not be awarded funding more than once per year.
 Even if you are planning to present at more than one conference, you will not be given more than one award.

 There will be two rounds of funding for the academic year, with applications due on September 15th, and January 15th each year.
 A maximum of $2,500 will be awarded in September, and a minimum of $2,500 will be awarded in January (if there is unallocated money from September it will be added to January’s $2,500).
 Applications can be submitted retroactively, so long as adequate evidence of travel and conference attendance is provided, and the applicant was a registered student at the time of the conference.
 Please note that submitting an application is not a guarantee of funding; an applicant may not receive the full amount (or indeed any amount).
 The maximum amount that can be requested is $500.00

 Applications are reviewed by the School of Graduate Studies Awards & Funding Committee and ranked according to: distance travelled, cost of the conference, funds available from other sources, evidence of seeking other funds to support travel costs, and the value of the conference presentation to the student.

 All claims and expenses must adhere to Nipissing University’s travel policy.
 The travel regulations can be found here.

 If driving, it is expected that a student will research and choose the most cost effective means of travel, for example renting a vehicle vs. driving one’s own.
 Please see travel policy for details.

 Select the Graduate Student Travel Funding Request form to download.

-Once filled out and complete, please submit directly to the School of Graduate Studies at email@example.com or in F208.
+Once filled out and complete, please submit directly to the School of Graduate Studies at firstname.lastname@example.org or in A205.